shahanakattil/ai-in-a-day/03-knowledge-mining/3-semantic-query-and-return-semantic-answer.md

    ![Semantic config](media/lab2b-add-sc.png)

-3. You will see a tab appears on the right-side with **New semantic configuration**.
+3. You will see a tab appear on the right side with **New semantic configuration**.
 Enter the below values:

     | Parameter                   | Value                                        |
     | --------------------------- | -------------------------------------------- |